albeva/kana-practice/README.md

 ## Further help

-To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI, use `ng help` or go check out the [The Angular CLI](https://angular.dev/tools/cli) page.